 Hindi pulp fiction has a huge market and with thanks to the internet and new age writers, this genre is reviving again.
-I am one of the writers who has taken the charge to revive this genre and write heart-wining stories.
+I’m one of the writers who has taken the charge to revive this genre and write heart-wining stories.

 Although I can’t even reach close to the legends of yesteryears, I am trying my best to write stories on the internet.
 Social media has given writers like me a platform to publish our stories and reach millions of Hindi pulp fiction fans across the globe.

-I write stories on my Facebook page नंगी रात की ओवरड्रेस्ड कहानियाँ and so far I have written nine stories.
-These are short stories but with interesting character and plots and happen in the night time when people and places reveal their true colors.
+I write stories on my Facebook page नंगी रात की ओवरड्रेस्ड कहानियाँ and so far I’ve written nine stories.
+These are short stories but with interesting character and plots, and happen in the night time when people and places reveal their true colors.
 They’re inspired by real-life moments blended with wild imagination and madness.